ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-5-MTHF Methylfolate vs Folic Acid: which is better?
+5-MTHF Methylfolate vs Folic Acid: which is right for you?

 Best AbsorptionAbsorption Rating